Editor's Note: This story originally appeared on NewRetirement.

 Here are some things you should consider when deciding whether to take risks in your investment portfolio.

-If you are invested now, you may be somewhat worried.
-The trick is to know your investment goals and have a plan for what you will do if the burst happens.
+The best thing to do, no matter what the markets are going to do is to know your investment goals and have a plan for what you will do if the burst happens.
 Learn about the benefits of having an investment policy statement.

 And, if the markets crash, here are 10 surprising moves to make.